5T33Z0/OC-Little-Translated/T_Themes/README.md

 # Selected OpenCore Themes
-This sections features 3rd party themes for OpenCore's Boot Menu.
-And since I am super picky when it comes to themes, only those that match the overall aesthetic of Apple and macOS the best are presented here – it's is all about class, not mass!
+This sections features 3rd party OpenCanopy themes for OpenCore's Boot Menu.
+And since I am super picky when it comes to themes, only those that match the overall aesthetic minimalism of Apple and macOS the best are presented here – it's is all about class, not mass!

 |Apple Flavours by [Chris1111](https://github.com/chris1111)|
 |:-----------------------------|